MirolimMajidov/EventMessaging/README.md

 ```
 The `InboxAndOutbox` is the main section for setting of the Outbox and Inbox functionalities.
 The `Outbox` and `Inbox` subsections offer numerous options.
 For a detailed explanation on using these options, go to the [options of Inbox and Outbox sections](#options-of-inbox-and-outbox-sections) of the EventStorage documentation.

 Your application is now ready to use the Outbox feature.
-Simply inject the `IEventSenderManager` interface from anywhere in your application, and use the `Send` method to first store the event in the database and then publish it.
+Simply inject the `IEventSenderManager` interface from anywhere in your application, and use the `Send` method to publish your event.

 ```
 public class UserController : ControllerBase